Pure-Farming/Documentation/docs/resource-types/livestock/animal-arrival.md

 ## URLs

-Get all Animals that you have access to
+Get all Arrivals that you have access to

 ```
-GET /data/livestock/animals
+GET /data/livestock/movement/animal-arrivals
 ```

-Get the Animal for the specified id
+Get the Arrival for the specified id

 ```
-GET /data/livestock/animals/{id}
+GET /data/livestock/movement/arrivals/{id}
 ```

-Get all Animals that are linked to the provided holding id
+Get all Arrivals that are linked to the provided animal id

 ```
-GET /data/holdings/{holdingId}/livestock/animals
+GET /data/livestock/animals/{animalId}/arrivals
 ```

-Get the Animal for the specified id that is linked to the provided holding id
+Get the Arrival for the specified id that is linked to the provided animal id

 ```
-GET /data/holdings/{holdingId}/livestock/animals/{id}
+GET /data/livestock/animals/{animalId}/arrivals/{arrivalId}
 ```

 ---